FinucaneLab/pops/README.md

-Experimental branch for implementing PoPS interpretation functionality.
+Experimental branch for implementing PoPS interpretation functionality (V2 of code)